JanPalasek/pretty-jupyter/docs/source/getting_started.rst

 .. seealso::
     Pretty Jupyter uses nbconvert's underhood including its command line interface.
 Check out `its documentation <https://nbconvert.readthedocs.io/>`_.

-It generates the output HTML file to the same directory as was the input file.
+It generates the output HTML file to the same directory as the input file.

 Next Steps
 ---------------